Opticians stores compared

 We surveyed nearly 8,500 Which? members to find out which optician shops they rated the best and worst, including Boots and Specsavers.

-Our table below reveals the best and worst optician shops of 2016, as voted for by thousands of their customers.
+Our table below reveals the best and worst optician shops, as voted for by thousands of their customers in a 2016 Which? poll.

 All major high street chains are rated - from chains such as Boots Opticians, Specsavers and Vision Express, to Asda and Tesco, and even Costco and independents.